civo/docs/content/docs/account/signing-up.md

 Once you enter your address you will be taken to a page that lets you enter the card details.
 These include the cardholder name as written on the card, as well as the card number, expiry date, and security code (CVV).

-Once you have entered these details you can click "Submit" to start the card verification process.
+Once you have entered these details, you can click "Submit" to start the card verification process.
 This is handled by our payment processor, Stripe.

 ## Account verification

 If your account was successfully verified automatically, you will be taken to your dashboard with a notification stating so.

 Occasionally, the verification process will not be able to validate your account automatically.
 In these cases, your account will remain in a pending state until manually verified by a member of Civo staff.
-In most cases this wait is short, and you will receive an email as soon as your account is active.
+In most cases, this wait is short, and you will receive an email as soon as your account is active.

 ## Introductory credit

-In order to benefit from the introductory offer of Civo credit, the payment method (credit/debit card) used needs to be unique.
+In order for you to benefit from the introductory offer of Civo credit, your payment method (credit/debit card) used needs to be unique.
 In other words, two accounts using the same payment method will not be able to both benefit from introductory credit.
 See the Civo [Billing documentation](billing.md) for more information on credit balances and usage.